Damage to heritage places and objects

 The Government is introducing a more flexible and responsive system of heritage directions and compliance notifications to improve the safe custodianship of our heritage for current and future generations.

 The Government is strengthening the way damage to heritage places and objects can be dealt with to both deter people from doing damage and to make them responsible for repairing it.

 The new processes will cut red tape and give the Heritage Council more flexibility in dealing with problems, allowing quicker, more appropriate outcomes.
 They also bring the ACT into line with other states and territories.

-This legislation, which is expected to be introduced to the Legislative Assembly later in 2019, will address concerns that people have not been penalised for minor to moderate damage because of limited tools to insist on repairs and introduce fines.
+The Minister for the Environment and Heritage, Mick Gentleman MLA introduced the Heritage Amendment Bill 2019 to the Legislative Assembly on 24 October 2019.
+It is expected the Bill will be debated in early 2020.
+The Bill addresses concerns that people have not been penalised for minor to moderate damage because of limited tools to insist on repairs and introduce fines.

 These amendments will allow the Heritage Council and Government to deal with matters quickly and effectively.

 The ‘repair damage’ directions will give the Council the authority to direct people to repair any damage, if it can be repaired.